 Hikes in Southern California

 The highest point in Southern California in found in the San Bernardino Mountains in San Bernardino County.
 San Gorgonio Mountain is 11,500 feet tall and one of the most topographically prominent peaks in America.
-The San Bernardino National Forest is the principal parkland preserving the San Bernardino Mountains, protecting 676,666 acres in San Bernardino and Riverside counties.
+San Bernardino National Forest is the principal parkland preserving the San Bernardino Mountains, protecting 676,666 acres in San Bernardino and Riverside counties.

 This hike follows a mountain stream to an overlook of an amazing heart-shaped formation in the rock wall along Seeley Creek Falls.